agersant/crystal/docs/api/ai/navigation.md

 Like all other components, Navigation components are created by calling [Entity:add_component](/crystal/api/ecs/entity_add_component).

-The constructor for Navigation expects no arguments.
+The constructor for Navigation expects an argument of type [Map](/crystal/api/assets/map).

 ## Methods